craigschlegel/registrations-for-the-events-calendar/readme.txt

 == Screenshots ==

+1. View of the registration form revealed on "click"
-1. Default position and look of the Register button in an event page
+2. Default position and look of the Register button in an event page
-2. View of the registration form revealed on "click"
 3. The Registrations tab in at-a-glance view
 4. Detailed view of a single event's registrations.
-Buttons to edit, delete, and add registrations
+Buttons to delete, edit, add and export registrations
 5. View of the settings on the "Form" tab
 6. View of the settings on the "Email" tab
 7. Example confirmation email
 8. Example notification email
+9. Search through registrants
+10. Example .csv export file

 == Frequently Asked Questions ==

 = Can I limit the number of registrations for an event? =

 Yes.
-You can set up the maximum number of registrants on the "Form" tab.
+You can set up the maximum number of registrants on the "Form" tab or set this for each event individually.

 = Can I add more fields to the form? =